 [Image Credit: Idealo]

-What’s more, according to 2016 research, 54% of shoppers who expressed an interest in click-and-collect shopping would appreciate the convenience of having their groceries brought out to their vehicle.
+What’s more, according to our research, 54% of shoppers who expressed an interest in click-and-collect shopping would appreciate the convenience of having their groceries brought out to their vehicle.
 These numbers suggest that today’s consumers are seeking greater levels of comfort, convenience, and control over the end-to-end shopping experience.

 7. Home delivery

 Going forward, the most successful retailers will be those that sit at the crossroads of the physical and virtual worlds and leverage technology to satisfy their shoppers however and whenever they choose to buy—and receive—their groceries.
-2016 research indicates that when respondents were asked to state their level of interest in having orders delivered to an address of their choice, more than 70% expressed an interest, indicating that home delivery will be a clear differentiator for grocers moving forward.
+Our research indicates that when respondents were asked to state their level of interest in having orders delivered to an address of their choice, more than 70% expressed an interest, indicating that home delivery will be a clear differentiator for grocers moving forward.

 The bottom line